 And never want to erase.

 While this writer followed Lyon's format somewhat closely, others had the confidence to move in divergent directions.
-More teacher models student examples (along with lessons) can be viewed in Bridging the Gap: Reading Critically & Writing Meaningfully to Get to the Core.

 I have not included much about the drafting phase because the memoirs almost write themselves.
 If teachers help adolescents to think back and remember and reflect on their pasts through reading the memoirs of others and sharing their childhood stories within the classroom writing community, after analyzing texts and brainstorming, stories pour out.
 I am always amazed that this is one unit for which all my students have written and all have done their best writing of the year.
 Students have written about persons, places, mementoes, events, crises, and discovered photographs.
 Writers have published their memoirs as rhyming poems, free-verse poetry, limericks, sonnets, prose narratives, plays, and graphics.
 They have shared unbelievably personal stories, such as “The Day Daddy Left,” and humorous stories, such as “Beastie.”